shukriadams/discord-giveawaybot/README.md

 Prices are always in USD.

+For a list of current brackets, use

+    brackets

 ### cancel

 Admins or the creator of a giveaway can cancel that giveaway if it hasn't started yet, or is in progress.